Height: Often little more than a 10- to 15-foot-tall shrub, but tree-like specimens will reach or exceed 30 feet

 Devil’s Walking Stick Identification: Tips & Tricks

 The devil’s walking stick rarely presents identification issues – even in the winter.
-It’s leaves, which are the largest of any North American species, are twice- or thrice-compound, which sets it apart from the vast majority of U.S. natives, and its obvious spines will alleviate any remaining doubt.
+It’s leaves, which are some of the largest of any North American species, are twice- or thrice-compound, which sets it apart from the vast majority of U.S. natives, and its obvious spines will alleviate any remaining doubt.

 You’re most likely to confuse it with an elderberry (Sambucus spp.), given the superficial resemblance of the leaves, but elderberries have no spines or thorns at all.